zengyulu/WPF-Samples/README.md

+## MSBuild Issues corrected WPF-Samples
+The latest update for debug and release configurartions are built without issue now.
+Pass with MBBuild 14.0 on Windows Server 2016 + .NET Framework 4.6.1

 # WPF-Samples
 This repo contains the samples that demonstrate the API usage patterns and popular features for the Windows Presentation Foundation in the .NET Framework for Desktop.
 These samples were initially hosted on [MSDN](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx), and we are gradually moving all the interesting WPF samples over to GitHub.All the samples have been retargeted to [.NET 4.5.2](http://www.microsoft.com/en-us/download/details.aspx?id=42642).